Hierarchical clustering with maximum density paths and mixture models: Experimental setup

 \section{Experimental setup}

-\paragraph{Two-dimensional toy datasets.} As a proof-of-concept, we first perform experiments on standard clustering datasets from \citet{laborde2023sparse} and \citet{scikit-learn}, including both density-based datasets (noisy two-moons and noisy concentric circles) as well as simple Gaussian blobs (slightly overlapping, with different density, and elongated blobs close to each other).

-\paragraph{High-dimensional datasets.} For a more realistic evaluation, we use density-connected data generated by the Densired generator \citep{DENSIRED} and machine learning embeddings from \citet{turishcheva2024mnist}.
-The Densired generator produces high-dimensional datasets by constructing a skeleton through a random walk and sampling points from distributions centered on this skeleton.
+\paragraph{Datasets.} We want to mimic a realistic scenario and thus evaluate on noisy data without clear density gaps.
+We create density-connected data using the Densired generator \citep{DENSIRED} that produces high-dimensional datasets by constructing a skeleton through a random walk and sampling points from distributions centered on this skeleton.
 In our experiments, points are either confined within hyperspheres with a hard boundary (Densired `circles') or follow a Student's $t$-distribution (Densired `Stud-t').
-For all datasets, the classes are touching, meaning that the average within-cluster distance is larger than the minimum distance to any other cluster.

-While `circles' datasets are linearly separable, on the \mbox{`Stud-t'} datasets a simple multi-layer perceptron achieves only around 95\% accuracy.
-More details on the generation procedure and properties of the datasets can be found in Appendix \ref{app:dataset_gen}.
-The machine learning embeddings provided by the MNIST-Nd dataset \cite{turishcheva2024mnist} are mixture-VAE embeddings of the MNIST dataset and thus a representative of deep neural network embeddings.
-We use 8, 16, 32, and 64 dimensional versions of all (synthetic) datasets in our high-dimensional experiments.
+For all datasets, the classes are touching, meaning that the average within-cluster distance is larger than the minimum distance to another cluster.
+While the `circles' datasets are linearly separable, on the \mbox{`Stud-t'} datasets a simple multi-layer perceptron achieves only around 95\% accuracy.
+More details on the generation procedure and properties of the datasets can be found in \cref{app:dataset_gen}.
+We further evaluate our method on machine learning embeddings provided by the MNIST-Nd dataset \citet{turishcheva2024mnist}\footnote{Vector embeddings are an important part of modern ML-based data analysis workflows in science.
+Hence, using embeddings generated by neural nets as a test dataset is highly relevant in practice.}.
+Those embeddings are mixture-VAE embeddings of the MNIST dataset and thus a representative of deep neural network embeddings.
+We use 8, 16, 32, and 64 dimensional versions of all datasets in our experiments.
+We also performed comparisons on `real-world' datasets from \citet{vardakas2023UniForCE} (see \cref{app:uniforcedata}).
+To evaluate our method's ability to derive reasonable hierarchies for real-world data, we use the well-established transcriptomic dataset by \citet{tasic2018shared}.

-\paragraph{Baselines.} As our hierarchical distance-based clustering baseline we choose agglomerative clustering using Ward's linkage.
-For density-based clustering, we choose HDBSCAN \cite{campello2013density}.
-Leiden clustering \cite{traag2019louvain} serves as a non-hierarchical but state-of-the-art clustering method for high-dimensional data.
-For graph-based methods, we use PAGA \cite{Wolf2019} and the method from \citet{Weis2022} under the name GWG-dip.